Yuhsuant1994/DataScienceTechInstitute/AWS/Architecture with Public and Private Subnets .md

 * Open PuTTy.exe
 * Get the public address from our instance #3
 * Check the security group ports
 <img src="image/AWSimg10.png" width=600>

 <img src="image/AWSimg11.png" width=450>

-Go to auth and load the keypair .bbk that we have generated
+* Go to auth and load the keypair .bbk that we have generated
 <img src="image/AWSimg12.png" width=450>

-Then open PuTTY
-* Login as `ec2-user`
+* Then open PuTTY,Login as `ec2-user`
 <img src="image/AWSimg13.png" width=450>
 *Here we ping google.com, we can connect to the internet*

 ## Step 5: Allow instance #1 to reach to instance #3